creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-03-08-Variationnal_Dropout_and_the_local_reparameterization_trick.md

 - Variational dropout B : independant weight noise (equivalent of Gaussian dropout B)

 Tests were done on MNIST dataset for a classification task.
-They choosed the same architecture from a publication as well as the same drop rate which correspond to $$p \le 0.5$$ for the hidden layers and $$p \le 0.2$$ for the input layer.
+They choose the same architecture from a publication as well as the same drop rate which correspond to $$p \le 0.5$$ for the hidden layers and $$p \le 0.2$$ for the input layer.

 ![](/collections/images/variational_dropout/img1.jpg)